obsidianmd/obsidian-help/en/Advanced topics/Using obsidian URI.md

 Obsidian supports a custom URI protocol `obsidian://` which can be used to trigger various actions within the app.
-This is commonly used on MacOS for cross-app workflows.
+This is commonly used on MacOS and mobile apps for automation and cross-app workflows.

+If you have Obsidian installed, this link will open the app on your device: [Click here](obsidian://open)

 ## Installing Obsidian URI